 Online Special Education Master's Degree to Develop Teachers of Deaf and Hard of Hearing Students

-The Special Education Master of Arts – Deaf & Hard of Hearing Emphasis program is dedicated to developing teachers who are skilled and knowledgeable at meeting the communication, academic, social and emotional needs of students who are deaf or hard of hearing.
+The Special Education Master of Arts – Deaf & Hard of Hearing Concentration program is dedicated to developing teachers who are skilled and knowledgeable at meeting the communication, academic, social and emotional needs of students who are deaf or hard of hearing.
 You will develop the skills to be able to work collaboratively with school professionals, families and community agencies.

 Our program includes extensive field-based experiences working with students who are deaf or hard of hearing.
 The population of children and youth who are deaf or hard of hearing is very diverse.
 Consequently, the development of all modes of communication – speech, American Sign Language (ASL), and sign systems are supported.
 We also believe that an appropriate education can be provided in a variety of educational settings.